In industry lingo: “How do MCs and IPs use ENs for DDs?”

 Expert Networks have become central to DD work.
 The experts that they supply provide deep content insights, especially helpful for forward-looking time perspectives like when you estimate future revenues and cash flows.

-In a DD, you may or may not get data from the target company itself.
+In a Due Diligence, you may or may not get data from the target company itself.
 You would typically get it when helping a company to get sold (i.e. a vendor due diligence, “VDD”) or in a later-stage buy-side DD, when the target company opens its books to a few select bidders.

 In addition to this target-internal data, there are eight categories of data that I would always use (If there are any additional categories, please comment.
 That might explain why I’m not partner in a consulting firm by now… ;).